raphaelvallat/pingouin/README.rst

 6. Tests for sphericity, normality and homoscedasticity

-7. Effect sizes
+7. Effect sizes (Cohen's d, Hedges'g, AUC, Glass delta, eta-square...)

+8. Parametric/bootstrapped confidence intervals around an effect size or a correlation coefficient

-8. Circular statistics
+9. Circular statistics

-9. Linear/logistic regression and mediation analysis
+10. Linear/logistic regression and mediation analysis

 Pingouin is designed for users who want **simple yet exhaustive statistical functions**.

 For example, the :code:`ttest_ind` function of SciPy returns only the T-value and the p-value.
-By contrast, the :code:`ttest` function of Pingouin returns the t-value, p-value, degrees of freedom, effect size (Cohen's d), statistical power and Bayes Factor (BF10) of the test.
+By contrast, the :code:`ttest` function of Pingouin returns the T-value, p-value, degrees of freedom, effect size (Cohen's d), statistical power and Bayes Factor (BF10) of the test.

 Documentation